jsx-eslint/eslint-plugin-react/docs/rules/forward-ref-uses-ref.md

+# react/forward-ref-uses-ref

-# Require all forwardRef components include a ref parameter (`react/forward-ref-uses-ref`)
+📝 Require all forwardRef components include a ref parameter.

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).